Endoscopic Retrograde Cholangiopancreatography (ERCP)

 • Bleeding

-• Having an abnormal reaction to the sedatives used
+• Abnormal reaction to the sedative used

-• Tears/damage to surrounding structures in the ERCP
+• Damage or rupture to surrounding structures

-• Patients presenting with jaundice (which may include having yellow skin/eyes, pale stools, and dark, tea-coloured urine)
+• Symptoms include yellow skin/eyes, pale stools, and/or dark, tea-coloured urine.

 Diagnostic purposes